Battle of Benghazi (2014–2017): Final LNA push

 On 8 July, fighting with cornered militants continued with 18 LNA soldiers being killed during the day in mop-up operations.
 LNA claimed it killed Nasser Al-Tarshani, also known as Abu Khaled Al-Madani, a leader of Ansar al-Sharia.
 LNA spokesman Colonel Miloud Zwei stated on the next day that 20 LNA soldiers had been killed since the declaration of victory, while several militants were also killed and 17 arrested.
 He stated that the clashes were still ongoing in Souq al-Jarid.
 On 9 July, LNA stated it had managed to capture Sabri's Sidi Akribesh, the last militant positions after four days of fighting which left at least 22 LNA soldiers dead.

 In an official statement after Haftar's declaration of victory, the Egyptian foreign ministry meanwhile praised LNA for its role, welcoming their victory as a "purge of terrorist and extremist organisations" in Benghazi.
 France's foreign ministry too welcomed LNA's victory while calling on Haftar to integrate a Libyan army under the authority of a civil power.
 GNA issued a statement congratulating the Benghazi residents for the victory.
 Thousands of Libyan civilians in many cities of the country celebrated after LNA's declaration of victory.
-In mid-July 2017, according to scholars from Benghazi University, an estimated of 5 to 10 billion Libyan dinars are needed to rebuild Benghazi with the help from central government.
+In mid-July 2017, according to scholars from Benghazi University, an estimated 5 to 10 billion Libyan dinars are needed to rebuild Benghazi with the help from central government.

 On 18 July 2017, the LNA admitted that 78 soldiers had been killed since the start of the month, including 21 soldiers which were killed by land mines and booby traps.
 It was also revealed that Sidi Akherbish had not been fully secured by the LNA, with two pockets of militants resuming to fight from Sabri's vegetable market and Al-Ruyaain hotel.
 A local hospital said six dead and 20 wounded soldiers had been brought in during the past four days.